opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 ## Introduction

 [OGC API - Maps](https://ogcapi.ogc.org/maps) is a specification that describes an API that presents data as maps by applying a style.
-The draft standard allows a client application to request maps as images, or change parameters such as size and coordinate reference systems at the time of request, making them implementer-friendly and easily understandable by developers without geospatial experience.
+The standard allows a client application to request maps as images, or change parameters such as size and coordinate reference systems at the time of request, making them implementer-friendly and easily understandable by developers without geospatial experience.